slcs-jsc/mptrac/README.md

 The model's primary focus is on accurately tracking the movement of air parcels and particles over extended periods of time and large spatial domains.
 It accounts for complex atmospheric processes, including advection, turbulent diffusion, and various meteorological influences, by integrating high-resolution meteorological data.

-MPTRAC is used in applications such as:

-- Tracking long-range transport of pollutants, including aerosol particles and trace gases.

-- Volcanic ash dispersion modeling to predict ash cloud movement and impact.

-- Stratospheric tracer experiments to investigate stratosphere-troposphere exchange processes.

-- Atmospheric chemistry studies, focusing on the distribution and transformation of trace gases.
+MPTRAC is used in a range of applications, including tracking the long-range transport of pollutants such as aerosol particles and trace gases, modeling volcanic ash dispersion to predict the movement and impact of ash clouds, conducting stratospheric tracer experiments to study stratosphere-troposphere exchange processes, and supporting atmospheric chemistry research by examining the distribution and transformation of trace gases.

 By offering scalability and accuracy, MPTRAC empowers atmospheric scientists and environmental researchers to gain deeper insights into complex transport phenomena, enhancing our understanding of atmospheric dynamics and improving prediction capabilities.